archonic/limestone/README.md

 * Shrine
 * Sidekiq
 * Simple Form
-* Stripe
+* Stripe (w/ stripe-ruby-mock, stripe_event)
 * Turbolinks 5

 ## Features
-* Trial upon registration without credit card.
+* Trial begins upon registration without credit card.
 * Subscription management.
 Card update form and cancel account button.
-* Emails for welcome, billing updated, invoice paid, invoice failed and trial expiring.
+* Emails for welcome, billing updated, invoice paid, invoice failed and trial expiring controlled by Stripe webhooks.
+* Mail sends through Sidekiq with deliver_later.
+Devise mailing also configured for Sidekiq dispatch.
 * Direct uploading to S3 with ActiveStorage.
 Lazy transform for resizing.
 Demonstrated with user avatars.
 * Icon helper for avatars with fallback to circle with user initials.
 * Administrate dashboard lets you CRUD records (ex: users).
 Easy to add more and customize as you like.
 Visit /admin/.
 * Impersonate users through administrate dashboard.
-* Mail sends through Sidekiq.
-Demonstrated with Devise mailing.
 * Opinionated search integration using Elasticsearch via Searchkick.
 Gem is in place but integration is up to you.
 * Feature rollout using the rollout gem.
 Installed but features are up to you.

 ## Roadmap
 * In-browser image cropping using jcrop or the likes.
 * Example feature which controls if public sign up is available.
+* Dunning for card expiring Stripe Webhook.
-* Pretty modals using bootstrap integrated into rails_ujs data-confirm
+* Pretty modals using bootstrap integrated into rails_ujs data-confirm.
 * Custom error pages.
 * Invoice PDF attached to invoice paid email.